IDzyre/IDzyre/README.md

 - 👋 Hi, I’m @IDzyre
 - 👀 I’m interested in coding plugins for minecraft
 - 🌱 I’m currently learning software development
-- 📫 How to reach me you don't